theodedeken/computer-graphics-demo/README.md

 MIT © 2020 Theo Dedeken

-This work is licensed under multiple licences.
+This work is licensed under multiple licences:

 * All original source code is licensed under MIT.
 * The images are licensed under CC0-1.0
 * The files in `common/` are licensed under their original licenses: MIT and BSD-3-Clause

+All the files in this repo are licensed according to the [REUSE](https://reuse.software/) specification